Glass frog: Mating

 Mating begins by the call of a male tree frog, who is perched either on the underside or top of a leaf over a lake edge or a stream.
 Once a female has responded to the male's call, mating begins on the leaf in the amplexus physical position, in which the male wraps his arms around the female and attaches himself to her back.
 Once the physical mating process has concluded, the female produces her eggs onto the leaf before departing, leaving the male to defend the newly-laid eggs against predators.

+Centrolenidae is a species that has long-term parental care, males guard the clutch for various days after the eggs are laid.
+Environmental aspects also play into the amount of time the male glass frog tends to the young, such as rainfall or wind.
+Female post-oviposition care is most often based on body conditions, whether or not she is able to fend for herself will tell how long after her eggs are laid that she will remain by the clutch.
 Males will occasionally call for and mate with other females on the same leaf, establishing a multitude of different developmentally-staged egg clutches to guard.

 Tadpoles

 Once the tadpoles, the frog aquatic larval stage, have been hatched, they fall from their original position on the leaf into the water below.
 When living in the water the tadpoles feed on the leaf litter and streamside detritus until undergoing metamorphosis to become a froglet.